 Food is an important part of Malaysian culture, as you will soon find out!

-Since the Perhentian Marine Research Station has been running we have…
+Since the Perhentian Marine Research Station was established, we have successfully…

 Surveyed 5,000km of coral reef

 - Cleaned 57kg of rubbish during reef cleans

 - Cleared 371 bags of rubbish from our beaches (over 1500kg!)

 - Reported 10 illegal activities to make the sea a safer place for the marine life

 - Trained 80 village snorkel boatsmen in the Green Fins Eco Snorkel Course